doocs/leetcode/solution/1200-1299/1280.Students and Examinations/README_EN.md

 | subject_name | varchar |
 +--------------+---------+
 There is no primary key for this table.
 It may contain duplicates.
-Each student from the Students table takes every course from Subjects table.
+Each student from the Students table takes every course from the Subjects table.
 Each row of this table indicates that a student with ID student_id attended the exam of subject_name.
 </pre>